WCMO-LP

 WCMO-LP (97.5 FM) is a student-run radio station at Marietta College in Marietta, Ohio, United States.
 It provides music and talk programming.
-WCMO-LP is one of two stations owned by Marietta College along with WMRT (88.3 MHz), which offers classical and jazz music and is managed by the college's communications department.
+WCMO-LP is one of two stations owned by Marietta College along with WMRT (88.3 FM), which offers classical and jazz music and is managed by the college's communications department.
 Both stations broadcast from studios in the McKinney Media Center.

 WCMO began broadcasting on October 1, 1960, originally at 89.3 MHz.
 After WMRT launched in 1975 as a higher-power home for its arts programming, WCMO was off the air for a year before returning as a student station in 1976.
 In 2024, its original license was replaced with a new low-power FM license that enabled a power increase from 10 watts to 100.

 History

 Marietta College had a carrier current station known as WMCO as early as January 1949.
-It applied on February 25, 1960, for a new FM radio station to be located in Andrews Hall on the campus with a 10-watt transmitter and received the construction permit on April 27.
+It applied on February 25, 1960 for a new FM radio station to be located in Andrews Hall on the campus with a 10-watt transmitter, and received the construction permit on April 27.
 WCMO began broadcasting on October 1, 1960; the FM and carrier current stations simulcast most of their output.
 WCMO broadcast a mix of jazz, classical, and educational programs as well as Top 40–type "personality" programming with student DJs.